Asset Inventory Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Scan correlation is testable.
 Vulnerability scanners have to cover every inventoried asset.
 Gaps between inventory and scan coverage are audit findings.
 If the inventory lists 80 servers and the vulnerability scanner covered 72, the assessor will ask about the other 8.
 Every time.

-What 3PAOs look for:
+What independent assessors look for:

 • Scan coverage that matches the inventory exactly